scoat22/SampleCode/README.md

 This repo contains some code sample files from an ECS implementation of an economic simulation game with fantasy elements.
 I don't want to include the whole game's files, for security purposes.
 But hopefully these samples show some basic programming skills.
 I wrote all of the code.
 Please let me know if you have any questions.

-As of Feb 2-24-25, it's my most complex game implementation.
-The actual game isn't very complicated, but the engine is custom and pretty advanced.
+It's not the most complicated game I've ever made, but the engine is the most advanced that I've written (It's written on top of Unity but uses basically no Unity features).
 I know it looks 2D (that's just the art style).
 It's fully 3D capable.
 I designed a backend [SpreadSheet](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/SpreadSheet.cs) that holds all of the data in [simple arrays](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/FilledColumn.cs) and [sparse sets](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/SparseColumn.cs).
 Therefore, serialization of all data is trivial.
 This is a surprisingly nice feature to have, and a time saver.

 Click for a short video.<br />